jorzel/jorzel.github.io/_posts/2021-12-02-ports-and-adapters-architecture-python-nameko-microexample.md

         return Response(f"Registered entry for {email=}")
 ```

 The crucial thing here is that our application core does not have any knowledge about infrastructure and API, it operates only on interfaces.
-If we need a database access, we should define a repository interface and injected it into our service.
+If we need database access, we should define a repository interface and inject it into our service.
 Or, if there is a need for notification sending, we should make a notification sender interface that can be implemented by SMS or Email sender adapter in the infrastructure layer.
-But inside the application core we know nothing about infrastructure implementations (thanks to it the application logic can be easily unit tested).
+But inside the application core, we know nothing about infrastructure implementations (thanks to it the application logic can be easily unit tested).
 And this is the main gain of using this architecture.

 ## Summary
-It was a microexample of hexagonal architecture base concepts using Python and Nameko.
-If you find it interesting, I recommend you to visit my github repository for extended implementation (including also a domain layer that was omitted here, for the sake of simplicity) of similar project (also Python, Nameko and Port and Adapters): https://github.com/jorzel/opentable.
+It was a micro example of hexagonal architecture base concepts using Python and Nameko.
+If you find it interesting, I recommend you to visit my Github repository for extended implementation (including also a domain layer that was omitted here, for the sake of simplicity) of a similar project (also Python, Nameko, and Port and Adapters): https://github.com/jorzel/opentable.
 For more theoretical background about hexagonal architecture, go [here](https://herbertograca.com/2017/09/14/ports-adapters-architecture/).